Bayesian estimation of nonlinear Hawkes process: Introduction

-These models have been notably introduced in neuroscience for spike-train data modelling, where intense-activity periods alternate with resting states called \textit{refractory periods}\footnote{A refractory period is a time interval during which a neuron is unlikely to be activated}.
-In this context, the parameter $\theta_k$ can be seen as a small baseline spiking rate for neurons.
+This paper considers a general multivariate Hawkes model with a nonlinear and nonparametric form of the intensity function, and provides theoretical guarantees on Bayesian estimation methods.
+We cover a large range of link functions $\phi_k$, which covers most of the nonlinear Hawkes models considered in the literature \cite{costa18, Hansen:Reynaud:Rivoirard, gerhard17, carstensen2010multivariate, chen17b, Menon2018ProperLF, mei2017neural, deutsch2022, truccolo2005}, such as the ReLU $\phi_k(x)=(x)_+=\max(x,0)$, clipped exponentials $\phi_k(x)=\min(e^x, \Lambda)$, the sigmoid $\phi_k(x)=(1 + e^{- x})^{-1}$, and the softplus $\phi_k(x)=\log(1 + e^x)$.
+These models have been notably introduced for neuronal spike-train data modelling, where intense-activity periods alternate with resting states called \textit{refractory periods}\footnote{A refractory period is a time interval during which a neuron is unlikely to emit a spike train.}.
 The ReLU function directly extends the original linear Hawkes model to handle negative interaction functions.
-It can be considered as the \emph{standard} nonlinear Hawkes model \cite{Hansen:Reynaud:Rivoirard, costa18}.
+In \cite{Hansen:Reynaud:Rivoirard, costa18} it is called the \emph{standard} nonlinear Hawkes model, as it is the closest to the linear Hawkes process.
 Exponential and sigmoidal functions appear in several applied works \cite{gerhard17, carstensen2010multivariate}, where smoothness, saturation and thresholding effects are desirable properties.
-Moreover, the logit function can be seen as a soft approximation of ReLU which is generally preferred for applying machine learning methods \cite{mei2017neural}.
-The explicit addition of a parameter $\theta_k$ into the expression of the link function is novel.
-Although we allow this parameter to be null, the latter situation requires additional assumptions in our analysis (see Assumption \ref{ass-psi}).

-We estimate the parameters of the process given an observation of a Hawkes process with true parameters $f_0 = (\nu_0, h_0, \theta_0, \delta_0)$, $\nu_0 = (\nu^0_k)_{k=1}^K, \: h_0 = (h^0_{lk})_{k,l=1}^K, \: \theta_0 = (\theta^0_k)_{k=1}^K, \: \delta_0 = (\delta^0_{lk})_{k,l=1}^K$ of the intensity function \eqref{def:NLintensity}.
-We will first give sufficient conditions to identify the parameters, and then consider three estimation scenarios, corresponding to different prior knowledge of the nonlinear model (see Assumption \ref{ass-psi}).
-In particular, we distinguish between the situations where $\theta_0$ is known versus $\theta_0$ is unknown, and where $\theta_0$ is positive versus $\theta_0$ is non-negative.
-Under mild restrictions, we first prove that our general parametrization leads to an identifiable model.
-Then we establish posterior concentration rates on $(\nu_0, h_0)$ or $(\nu_0, h_0, \theta_0)$ (see Theorems \ref{thm:conc_g} and \ref{thm:conc_theta}) and posterior consistency on $\delta_0$ (Theorem \ref{thm:post_graph}).
-We also prove the convergence rate of the Bayesian mean estimator (Corollary \ref{cor:post_mean}) and the consistency of a risk minimizing estimator of $\delta_0$ (Corollary \ref{cor:graph_estim}).
+The softplus function is often preferred in machine learning algorithms as a soft approximation of ReLU \cite{mei2017neural}.